PaoReen5/project-practice/frontend/README.md

 # Week 11 Frontend Development
 </div>

-&nbsp;&nbsp;&nbsp;In Week 11, we focused on building the frontend structure of our e-commerce website NextGen Hardware.
+<p style="text-indent: 2em;"In Week 11, we focused on building the frontend structure of our e-commerce website NextGen Hardware.
 This marked the transition from planning and design to actual implementation.
 We started designing the user interface by creating several key pages.

 ---